Becky Sauerbrunn: Organized labor activism

-Retirement
+Retirement and post-retirement work

-On December 17, 2024, Sauerbrunn announced her retirement from soccer after a 16 year career.
+On December 17, 2024, Sauerbrunn announced her retirement from soccer after a 16-year career.
 She stated, "Sixteen years ago I woke up dreaming and I haven't slept since.
 That makes it sound easy.
 It was never easy.
 But even so, I'd run it back."

+Following retirement, she began co-hosting the podcast “Good Vibes FC” on The Women’s Game channel, and worked as a sideline analyst for TNT Sports.

+On September 3, 2026, the Portland Thorns, the club team for which she played her last five years, announced that she had been hired as a Technical Consultant for the remainder of the 2026 season.

 Personal life

-From 2011, Sauerbrunn has been in a relationship with Zola Short, a soccer player she met while at the University of Virginia.
+Since 2011, Sauerbrunn has been in a relationship with Zola Short, a soccer player she met while at the University of Virginia.

 Sauerbrunn is a self-described cat lover and has two cats, Missy and Olive, and is also known as a lover of books and reading.

 In May 2025, she announced that she was expecting her first child.
+Sauerbrunn gave birth to her son on October 9, 2025.